-In conjunction with annual accounts, provide financial information in sufficient detail to allow the public to see where you are spending money or planning to spend it and the difference between the two.
+In conjunction with annual accounts, provide financial information in sufficient detail to allow the public to see where you are spending money or where you are planning to spend it, and the difference between the two.

-Publish financial information at least annually and, where practical, provide half yearly or quarterly financial reports.
+Publish financial information at least annually.
+However, where practical, provide half yearly or quarterly financial reports.
 Include revenue budgets and budgets for capital expenditure.

-Provide details of items of expenditure over £25,000, including costs, supplier and transaction information (monthly).
+Provide details of items of expenditure over £30,000, including costs, supplier and transaction information (monthly).

-• Financial audit reports
+- Financial audit reports

-• Capital programme
+- Capital programme

+- Scheme of delegation

-Make information available on major plans for capital expenditure, including any public-private partnership contracts.
+Make information available on major plans for capital expenditure including any public-private partnership contracts.

-• Staff and board members' allowances and expenses
+Senior staff and board members' allowances and expenses

 Provide details of the allowances and expenses that can be incurred or claimed.
-Include the total of the allowances and expenses paid to individual senior staff and management board or governing body members by reference to categories.

-Produce these categories in line with your policies, practices and procedures and include at least travel, subsistence and accommodation.
+Include the total of the allowances and expenses incurred by or paid to individual senior staff and management board members by reference to categories.
+Produce these categories in line with your policies, practices and procedures and include travel, subsistence and accommodation.

-• Staff pay and grading structures
+Staff pay and grading structures

-You can provide this as part of your organisational structure.
-As a minimum, include the details of senior staff salaries in bands of $\pm 5,000$ .
+You can provide this as part of the organisational structure.
+As a minimum, include the details of senior staff salaries in bands of £5,000.
 For all other posts, identify levels of pay by salary range.